amin-raz/amin-raz/README.md

 # Welcome to my profile 👋

-🔭 I’m currently working on my Roblox game and other fun side projects
+🔭 I’m currently working on random projects and research

-🌱 I’m also learning web languages and different software
+🌱 I’m also learning mulltiple languages and software
 <!--

 Here are some ideas to get you started: